Selecting the Right Expert Witness Can Win Your Case

 Selecting the Right Expert to Help You Win Your Case

 Rich Jackim has the credentials and experience you need to win your case.
 Rich earned his law degree with honors from Cornell University Law School and his Master of Business Administration with honors from the Kellogg Graduate School of Management at Northwestern University.
 Rich also founded the Exit Planning Institute, a training and certification company that is the thought leader in the field of exit planning.
 He developed and taught the Certified Exit Planning Advisor program offered through the Booth School of Business at the University of Chicago.
+He is also the author of the critically acclaimed book, The $10 Trillion Opportunity: Designing Successful Exit Strategies for Middle Market Business Owners.

 A copy of Rich Jackim’s expert witness curriculum vitae is available here.